Gaius-Augustus/GALBA/README.md

 :warning: Please note that the popular BRAKER<sup name="a5">[R5, ](#f5)</sup><sup name="a6">[R6](#f6)</sup> pipeline will very likely produce more accurate results than GALBA.
 Instead of using protein sequences of only one closely related species, **BRAKER is capable of using proteins from a large sequence database** where the species in the database must not necessarily be closely related to the target species.
 BRAKER can also incorporate RNA-Seq data.
 In contrast to GALBA, BRAKER achieves high gene prediction accuracy even in the absence of the annotation of very closely related species (and in the absence of RNA-Seq data).
 Before deciding to use GALBA, please read the [Accuracy](#accuracy) section.

+**If you are not sure which pipeline to use: GALBA or BRAKER?
+The answer is: use BRAKER, first!**

 Keys to successful gene prediction
 ==================================